The Chinese are experts at calmly navigating crowds, and you should expect to cop an elbow or a shove here and there while traveling here.

-Actually "queue" is not a word that many seem to have heard in China, it really is every man for himself, but amid the chaos there are a few rules for effective 'elbowing'.
+Queuing is not the norm in China – it really is every person for themselves.
+But, amid the chaos, there are a few rules for effective crowd navigation.

 There's a historical bent to the tendency to elbow your way through a crowd, as one American living in Shanghai explains.

-"Traveling here requires patience, because it is so overcrowded!
-Also, many people here are from another era, when they didn't have enough food and were suffering.
-They still carry that mentality.
+"Traveling here requires patience because it is so overcrowded.
 They feel like they must rush, push, eat fast, or they won't get where they need to go, or they won't get the food."

-While the Chinese may find it culturally acceptable to push and shove, you might react a little harshly.
+While the Chinese may find it culturally acceptable to push and shove, you might not think it's very polite.

 The shoving is usually not overly violent, just enough to move you out of the way.
-Places notorious for this behavior include train, bus and metro stations, at both the ticket counter and the stop.
+Places notorious for this behavior include on trains, buses and metro stations, at both the ticket counter and the stop.

-Being in such an aggressive, tight crowd can produce quick panic and claustrophobia in certain individuals, so remove yourself from the chaos by leaning against a wall or ducking into an open alleyway.
+Being in a tight crowd can produce panic and claustrophobia in some visitors, so remove yourself from the chaos by leaning against a wall or ducking into an alleyway.

-Or, if you want to get "China fierce," act like a local and stand your ground by refusing to let anyone past you in the queue or shoving back those that shove you.
+Or, act like a local and stand your ground by refusing to let anyone past you in the queue or shoving back those that shove you.

-This diluted concept of personal space can also take on a tender aspect, as it's quite common to see people, even those of the same sex, holding hands or hooking arms while walking down the street.
+This diluted concept of personal space can also take on a tender aspect, as it's common to see people holding hands or hooking arms while walking down the street.

-It is also normal for the Chinese to just stare at you.
-It's not out of rudeness as much as curiosity, especially if you are very blonde, something they don't often see.
+It is also normal for Chinese people to stare.
+It's not out of rudeness as much as curiosity, especially if you are blonde, have red hair or if you are a person of color – something many local people don't often see.

-Time off work is scarce in China, so many people travel during the few holidays the calendar allots, such as Chinese New Year.
+Time off work is scarce in China, so many people travel during the few holidays they can, such as Chinese New Year.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.